rharter/auto-value-gson/README.md

 An extension for Google's [AutoValue](https://github.com/google/auto) that creates a simple [Gson](https://github.com/google/gson) TypeAdapterFactory for each AutoValue annotated object.

-**Note**: This is a very early version that won't work with the released AutoValue until a [PR](https://github.com/google/auto/pull/237) has been merged.

 ## Usage

-Simply include AutoGson in your project and add the generated Serializer and Deserializer as a TypeAdapter.
+Simply include auto-value-gson in your project and add the generated Serializer and Deserializer as a TypeAdapter.
 You can also annotate your properties using `@SerializedName` to define an alternate name for de/serialization.

 ```java
 @AutoValue public abstract class Foo {